DoubleMalt/doublemalt.net/content/secure-mails-for-the-masses.md

 will need a mail client that uses PGP by default.
 If all the other additional steps are automated the mail client should be in possession of everything it needs: The private key of the sender to sign the message and the public key of the recipient to encrypt it.
-Doing this can be triggered by the user hitting the send button Secure email FTW!
+Doing this can be triggered by the user hitting the send button.
+Secure email FTW!

 ## Conclusion: Magic Is A Lot Of Work